25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### `useMemo` Hook

-It Returns a memoized value.
+It Returns a memoized value

 ```jsx
 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);
 ```

 Pass a "create" function and an array of dependencies. `useMemo` will only recompute the memoized value when one of the dependencies has changed.
-This optimization helps to avoid expensive calculations on every render.
+This optimization helps to avoid expensive calculations on every render

 - `useMemo` runs the function passed during rendering.
 Don't do anything there that you wouldn't normally do while rendering (such as side effects, they belong in `useEffect`)

-- If no array is provided, a new value will be computed on every render.
+- If no array is provided, a new value will be computed on every render

-- Write your code so that it still works without `useMemo` and then add it to optimize performance.
+- Write your code so that it still works without `useMemo` and then add it to optimize performance

 - Don't use this hook if the answer is "no" to "dose this component re-render often with the same props?"

 - To benefit from `React.memo` the component should:
-  - Be a Pure functional component.
+  - Be a Pure functional component
-  - Render _often_.
+  - Render _often_
-  - Usually, re-render with the same props.
+  - Usually, re-render with the same props
-  - Be "medium" to "big" in size.
+  - Be "medium" to "big" in size

-It can be used to memoize child to only rerender if props have changed:
+It can be used to memoize child to only re-render if props have changed:

 ```jsx
 function SubComponent({ text }) {